rafaelromao/keyboards/docs/modifiers.md

     - If Right Shift is held, it activates **slash/case**.
     - If Right Control + Right Shift are held, it activates **STRONG/SLASH/CASE**.
 - Any Smart Case option, including Caps Lock, will be automatically deactivated after 10 seconds of inactivity or typing space twice.
 - The implementation was based on [Pascal's CapsWord](https://github.com/getreuer/qmk-keymap) and [Andrew's X-Case](https://github.com/andrewjrae/kyria-keymap), but it does not work the same way.
-There are no customization functions and Caps Lock is used instead of shift.

 ##
 [Home](../readme.md) |